FlorentFlament/florentflament.github.io/content/networking/tp-link-archer-c1200-eu-v2-openwrt.md

 # Flashing the firmware

-## Setting up a TFTP server
+## Network setup

-In order to exchange files with the router (for instance to flash a firmware), I had to setup a TFTP service on my laptop and connect it to one of the Archer router's (yellow) LAN ports with an ethernet cable.
+In order to exchange files with the router (for instance to flash a firmware), I had to setup a TFTP service on my laptop (though could be any computer) and connect it to one of the Archer router's (yellow) LAN ports with an ethernet cable.

+The laptop's network interface has to be set an IP in the 192.168.0.0/24 network to talk with the router, which default IP is 192.168.0.1.
+I'm setting the IP 192.168.0.20 using netplan and network-manager here:

+    $ cat /etc/netplan/config.yaml
+    ---
+    network:
+      version: 2
+      renderer: NetworkManager
+      ethernets:
+        enp0s25:
+          dhcp4: false
+          addresses: [192.168.0.20/24]

+Then launching a `netplan apply` updates the network interface configuration.

+    $ sudo netplan apply
+    $ ip address show dev enp0s25
+    2: enp0s25: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc fq_codel state UP group default qlen 1000
+        link/ether aa:bb:cc:dd:ee:ff brd ff:ff:ff:ff:ff:ff
+        inet 192.168.0.20/24 brd 192.168.0.255 scope global noprefixroute enp0s25
+           valid_lft forever preferred_lft forever

+Now, by connecting an ethernet cable from my laptop to any yellow port of the router allows me to ping it:

+    $ ping 192.168.0.1 -c 1
+    PING 192.168.0.1 (192.168.0.1) 56(84) bytes of data.
+    64 bytes from 192.168.0.1: icmp_seq=1 ttl=100 time=0.357 ms

+    --- 192.168.0.1 ping statistics ---
+    1 packets transmitted, 1 received, 0% packet loss, time 0ms
+    rtt min/avg/max/mdev = 0.357/0.357/0.357/0.000 ms

+## Setting up a TFTP service

 Here's how to install such a TFTP service (on Ubuntu 20.04):